dhirajdc200/menu-python-project/README.md

 # menu-python-project

-A menu-driven Python program with multiple features
+This is a Python program that provides multiple functionalities:

+Calculator
+String Reverser
+Vowel Counter
+Age Group Checker
+Welcome Message

+**How to Run**
+Clone this repository.
+Run main.py using Python.